neekware/fullerstack/README.md

 yarn install

 # Create a database (postgres) for the angular app
-createdb avidtrader
+createdb fe-avidtrader

 # Copy environment variables and update
 cp env.example .env

 # Migrate the database
-yarn prisma:migrate:dev
+yarn prisma:be-nest:migrate:dev

 # Seed your database
-yarn prisma:seed
+yarn prisma:be-nest:seed

 # Start the backend (in terminal #1)
-yarn start:api
+yarn start:be-nest

 # Start the frontend (in terminal #2)
-yarn start:avidtrader
+yarn start:fe-avidtrader

 # Visit frontend (on mac use open, on windows, just type it in)
 open http://localhost:4200